21 Essential Baking Tools Every Home Cook Needs (Plus 16 That Are Nice to Have)

 Most measuring spoon sets have a tablespoon, teaspoon, ½ teaspoon, and ¼ teaspoon, while most measuring cups come in sets with one cup, ½ cup, ⅓ cup, and ¼ cup.
 For liquid measuring cups, you can get by with a 1-cup size, but it can be handy to have 2-cup and 4-cup ones in your cupboard, too.

 One wooden spoon is enough, but this tool is so handy, it can sometimes be helpful to have a couple around.
 Wooden spoons are great for all kinds of stirring because they’re so sturdy (you’ll be able to use them with even the thickest, heaviest doughs).
 Just remember to hand-wash them when you’re done so they don’t end up cracked.

 3. Rubber Spatula/Scraper

 We’re willing to bet you reach for your rubber scraper more often than you think.
-This tool is ideal for scraping the last bit of batter or dough out of a pan or for scraping all the nooks and crannies of a jar.
+This tool is ideal for scraping the last bit of batter or dough out of a pan or for scraping all the nooks and crannies out of your jam jar.
 They’re also super handy for folding together wet and dry ingredients.
-Just keep in mind that silicone scrapers will stand up to high heat better than rubber.
+Silicone scrapers will stand up to high heat better than rubber ones.

 4. Spatula/Metal Turner

 When you need to transfer fresh-out-of-the-oven cookies to a cooling rack or serve a piece of cake from a 9x13 pan, there’s no tool better than a good old spatula.
-Having one with a thin metal blade can be especially handy—it’ll be flexible enough to easily slide under anything you’re moving without squishing the dough or crumbling your cookies.
+Having one with a thin metal blade can be especially handy, and it’ll be flexible enough to easily slide under anything you’re moving without squishing the dough or crumbling your cookies.